regindex/RegexpWidth/README.md

 NOTICE: This repository is a work in progress and could contains some bugs that are currently being addressed.

 ## Regular expression
-To take a regular expression as input it's needed to specify the flag -DFA.
+To take a regular expression as input it's needed to specify the flag -REG.

 The tool work as follow:
 1. Compute the Glushkov automaton of the input Regexp